stephenfjohnson/coffee-offering/src/pages/coffee/2018-12-28-man-qing-farm.md

   mellow spice which mingles with the soft orange citrus and then, caramel (no, not salted.)
 Unlike many catimors, the acidity and "spicyness" play together in this cup, revealing a delicate brown sugar sweetness.
-Bottom of the cup, room temperature, and the sweetness and spice have left a bit of green tea.
+Bottom of the cup, room temperature, and the matrix has left a bit of green tea.
 Flexible, dynamic, complex yet mellow.
 ---
 Man Qing Coffee Farm is located in China's deep south, near the Laos border.
 This family farm is premiering their specialty coffee to the U.S. for the first time, in collaboration with Coffee Offering Worldwide.
 This offering is exceptional because the farmer, mill, and exporter are all the same entity.
 Man Qing does it all.